jorisroovers/casa/README.md

 - HADashboard: Custom Nest Cam controls (incl enable-disable support + link to livestream)
 - HADashboard: enlarge camera view on click (not so hard using custom JS)
 - HADashboard: Custom weather widget
-- Automatically go back to Home page after idle for x sec on a given page

 # Technical notes
 Keeping these here mostly for personal reference.